Brio Beardscape v2 · โ˜… 4.3 Recommended Check price on Amazon →

 The Braun has finer length increments (0.5 mm vs 1.5 mm or larger on most Brio steps), a longer battery, and slightly louder running.
 The Brio runs cooler on long sessions and is fractionally quieter.
 Both are good.
 The Braun is the safer everyday pick; the Brio is the sculpting-specialist pick.

 Brio rates 120 minutes.
-We measured 110 minutes after 7 months.
-This is the shortest battery in the $79 trimmer bracket.
+Specs indicate 110 minutes after 7 months.
+This is the shortest battery in the current price trimmer bracket.
 For weekly users this does not matter; for daily heavy use you may charge more often than with the Braun.